robguilarr/twitter_timeline_extractor/README.md

 As result we get one level dictionaries converted into datasets, each of them need to be extracted as objects from tlminer class.

-Additionally, this module conatains a text cleanear built using regular expressions syntax
+Additionally, this module contains a text cleanear built using regular expressions syntax

 <p align="center">